dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 | **SQL Proxy** | Reverse-proxy that accepts dbt-SQL (SQL + Jinja-like query models and metrics, use macros), compiles the query into pure SQL, executes the query in the data platform, and returns the data. | ✅ <br></br>_* Available during Public Preview only_ | ✅ | ✅ | Proprietary in dbt Cloud |
 | **[Metadata API](/docs/dbt-cloud-apis/metadata-api)**  | Accesses metric definitions primarily via integrations and is the source of truth for objects defined in dbt projects (like models, macros, sources, and metrics).
 The Metadata API is updated at the end of every dbt Cloud run. | ❌ | ✅ | ✅ | Proprietary in dbt Cloud |

-Review the current architecture below to understand how the components work together:
+Review the following current architecture to understand how the components work together:

 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-architecture-flow.png" title="Current product architecture" />

 ## Integration guidelines

 In collaboration with dbt Labs, partners and users can build dbt Semantic Layer integrations that can import model metadata and metric definitions, query metrics, use macros, and more.

-For more details, review the Partner integration roadmap and [Integration best practices](#integration-best-practice) guidance.
+For more details, review the [Partner integration roadmap](#partner-integration-roadmap) and [Integration best practices](#integration-best-practice) guidance.

 ### Partner integration roadmap